Thiews/Obsidian-Harmonic/theme-presets/README.md

 - rename the preset (in the root of Style settings plugin folder) "data.json"
 - Go to View > Force reload

-You can share pour favorite presets by uploading your data.json file (rename it before) in here !
+You can share pour favorite presets by uploading your data.json file (rename it before) in "theme-presets" folder !